 The key factor, the study finds, is a work environment that more fully energizes employees by promoting their physical, emotional and social well-being.

-Top five drivers of sustainable engagement
+Top five drivers of sustainable employee engagement

 In contrast to many of the more reward-oriented elements that affect attraction and retention, the drivers of sustainable engagement focus almost entirely on the culture and the relational aspects of the work experience.